tsubaric/MDB_HW3_Subaric/README.md

 # MDB_HW3_Subaric

-## Task 1: Connecting a Database to an Application
+## Connecting a Database to an Application

 ### Overview
 The goal of this assignment is to become comfortable connecting a database to an application.
 You need to create an application that lets a user interact and manage the following tables from our in-class example: